Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The holonomy map on the space of admissible spacetimes

 Let $C(h')$ be the AdS cone on $\link(h')$.
-By construction, the holonomy of $C(h')$ is conjugated to $h'|_{G_0}$
+By construction, the holonomy of $C(h')$ is conjugated to $h'|_{G_0}$.

 Consider now two space-like surfaces $\slice_1,\slice_2$ in $M$ orthogonal to the singular locus that are disjoint and such that $p_0\in I^+(\slice_1)\cap I^-(\slice_2)$.
 Let $M_0= I^+(\slice_1)\cap I^-(\slice_2)$.
-Clearly $\slice_1$ is the past boundary of $M$ and $\slice_2$ is its future boundary.
+Clearly $\slice_1$ is the past boundary of $M_0$ and $\slice_2$ is its future boundary.

-Take the neighborhood $\mathcal V$ of $h$ in $\mathcal R$ given by Lemma \ref{bo:lem} and, for $h'\in\mathcal V$, consider the $AdS$ cone $C(h')$ constructed above.
+Take the neighborhood $\mathcal V$ of $h$ in $\mathcal R$ given by Lemma \ref{bo:lem} and, for $h'\in\mathcal V$, consider the AdS cone $C(h')$ constructed above.
 The following is a simple application of Lemma~\ref{ep:lem}, we leave the proof to the reader.

-\begin{cor} Let $N_0$ be the $AdS$-manifold with boundary obtained by cutting a regular neighborhood of $T$ from $M_0$, and let $U$ be a collar of $\partial N_0$ in $N_0$.
-If $N'$ is a slight deformation of the $AdS$-structure on $N_0$ with holonomy $h'$ then $U$, with the $AdS$-structure induced by $N'$, embeds in $C(h')$. \end{cor}
+\begin{cor} Let $N_0$ be the AdS-manifold with boundary obtained by cutting a regular neighborhood of $T$ from $M_0$, and let $U$ be a collar of $\partial N_0$ in $N_0$.
+If $N'$ is a slight deformation of the AdS-structure on $N_0$ with holonomy $h'$ then $U$, with the AdS-structure induced by $N'$, embeds in $C(h')$. \end{cor}

-Now up to shrinking $\mathcal V$ we may suppose that: \begin{itemize} \item For any $h'\in\mathcal V$, there is a deformation of the $AdS$ structure on $N_0$, say $N_0(h')$, with holonomy $h'$. \item If $U(h')$ denotes the $AdS$ structure induced by $N_0(h')$ on $U$, then $U(h')$ isometrically embeds in $C(h')$. \item The image of the boundary of $N_0(h')$ through this embedding is the frontier of a regular neighborhood $B$ of the singular locus in $C(h')$. \item The image of $U(h')$ is disjoint from $B$ \end{itemize}
+Now up to shrinking $\mathcal V$ we may suppose that: \begin{itemize} \item For any $h'\in\mathcal V$, there is a deformation of the AdS structure on $N_0$, say $N_0(h')$, with holonomy $h'$. \item If $U(h')$ denotes the AdS structure induced by $N_0(h')$ on $U$, then $U(h')$ isometrically embeds in $C(h')$. \item The image of the boundary of $N_0(h')$ through this embedding is the frontier of a regular neighborhood $B$ of the singular locus in $C(h')$. \item The image of $U(h')$ is disjoint from $B$ \end{itemize}

-The spacetime obtained by gluing $B$ to $N_0(h')$, by identifying the boundary of $N_0(h')$ with the frontier of $B$, is a spacetime with collision with holonomy $h'$.
-Its maximal extension, say $M(h')$, is an $m$-spacetime with holonomy $h'$.
+The spacetime obtained by gluing $B$ to $N_0(h')$, by identifying the boundary of $N_0(h')$ with the frontier of $B$, is a spacetime with \jms{collisions} with holonomy $h'$.
+Its maximal extension, say $M(h')$, is a $m$-spacetime with holonomy $h'$.